stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA ($04), Y
 ```

 The address specified represents the address `$0004`.
 The CPU reads the value of the byte at address `$0004` and then reads the value of the byte after it.
 It combines them to create a two-byte address.
-If the value of the byte at address `$0004` is `$34` and the value of the byte at address `$0005` is `$12` then the resulting address is `$1234`.
+If the value of the byte at address `$0004` is `$34` and the value of the byte at address `$0005` is `$12`, the resulting address is `$1234`.
 The CPU now adds the value in the Y register to this address.
 If the value in the Y register is `$02` then the result will be `$1236`.
 This is the address that identifies the byte of data that the instruction should operate on.
 In this example, the CPU will load the byte in memory at address `$1236` into the Accumulator.

-Note that if the zero page address specified in the instruction is `$FF`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000`.
+If the zero page address specified in the instruction is `$FF`, the CPU reads the bytes at addresses `$00FF` and `$0000`.
 It does not read the bytes at addresses `$00FF` and `$0100`.

 There is a third indirect addressing mode, the **Absolute Indirect** addressing mode.
 It is only used with the JMP operation.
 It takes the form `JMP (<some_address>)` (note the parentheses).
 The `<some_address>` is an address in the CPU address space.
 At runtime, the CPU reads the byte of data at this address along with the byte after it.
 The CPU interprets these two bytes as the LSB and MSB of an address that it uses to update the Program Counter.